With Christmas fast approaching, here are some facts, figures and advice on Christmas tree care.

 HOW CAN I FIND OUT WHO STOCKS A TREE IN MY AREA?

-If you visit our website at BCTGA.CO.UK, you will be able to access a list of BCTGA members within a radius of your home.
+If you visit our retailers page, you will be able to access a list of BCTGA members within a radius of your home.
 It’s always a good idea to ring a couple to get a sense of price and varieties they sell.